Questions? We can help.

 A Champlain education is deeply rooted in the belief that students learn best by taking what they learn in the classroom and applying it in the real world.
 The Virtual Gap Program will model this by helping students grow and evolve through facilitated virtual discussion with some of Champlain’s most renowned faculty and applied learning experiences—an internship, service learning project, or volunteer experience—guided by mentors from the Career Collaborative and Centers of Experience.Link to this FAQ

-This program is intended for students who will have graduated high school by August 2020 and are planning to attend college but—for varying reasons—want to gain additional insight about the college experience, explore potential career options, and/or evolve more personally first.
+This program is intended for students who have, or will have, recently graduated high school and are planning to attend college but—for varying reasons—want to gain additional insight about the college experience, explore potential career options, and/or evolve more personally first.

 This gap year program option will help students continue to move forward during a time where the world has given us all pause.
 It’s a time to explore what provides meaning, what inspires us, and what good we can bring to each other and the world.Link to this FAQ

 Yes!
 Credit will be awarded upon the successful completion of each course.
 Students will be subject to all policies in Champlain's College Course Catalog.
 Throughout each course, students can expect to work with faculty and academic support staff, who will provide the resources needed to achieve success.

 Virtual Gap Program participants will be given priority consideration for admission to Champlain College through an expedited admissions process.Link to this FAQ

 Students must have graduated high school before beginning the Gap Program.
 Applicants must meet the college’s requirements for undergraduate study.
 Admissions decisions are based on a review of the student’s application and academic record.Link to this FAQ